-People who a want to apply for duplicate Voter Card must download Form 002 from official website of their state CEO website.
+People who want to apply for duplicate Voter Card must download Form 002 from the official website of their state CEO website.
 You will be provided a duplicate election card only if the original one has been lost or it has been severely damaged.
 The application form for getting a duplicate voter id card is to be submitted with a penalty of INR 25 along with all required documents of proof attached.
-On the Form 002, do not forget to attach your passport size photo (3.5X3.5 cm).
+On Form 002, do not forget to attach your passport size photo (3.5X3.5 cm).

 Application for duplicate Voter ID Card can also be done online.
 It will help you save time and effort to visit your CEO office.
 The process for duplicate voter ID Card application is similar to that of the normal procedure.
 Do make sure that you do not submit incomplete information.

 Here is a state-wise list of all Chief Electoral Officers (CEO) in India

 You can click on this link here to get your State or Union Territory CEO Link or copy paste the URLs from the below link into the browser.